finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

 # **DeleteInstruments**
 > DeleteInstrumentsResponse DeleteInstruments (List<string> requestBody, string deleteMode = null, string scope = null)

-[EXPERIMENTAL] DeleteInstruments: Soft or hard delete multiple instruments
+[EARLY ACCESS] DeleteInstruments: Soft or hard delete multiple instruments

 Deletes a number of instruments identified by LusidInstrumentId.
 Soft deletion marks the instrument as inactive so it can no longer be referenced when creating or updating transactions or holdings.
 You can still query existing transactions and holdings related to the inactive instrument.
 In addition to the above behaviour, hard deletion: (i) completely removes all external identifiers from the instrument; (ii) marks the instrument as 'Deleted'; (iii) prepends the instrument's name with 'DELETED '; (iv) prevents the instrument from being returned in list instruments queries.
 Following hard deletion, an instrument may only be retrieved by making a direct get instrument request for the LusidInstrumentId.
 Instrument deletion cannot be undone.
 Please note that currency instruments cannot currently be deleted.
 The maximum number of instruments that this method can delete per request is 2,000.